eehh-stanford/formal_demography/animate_schedules.md

 7. Slight decline in the mortality rate among oldest old.
 8. Accentuation in sex differences as mortality improves.

 Again, use `animate` to generate the GIF animation of the evolution of the central death rate in the US.
 Add vertical lines to indicate life expectancy at birth for each year.
+The female curves are plotted in black and the male curves are plotted in grey.

 ``` r
 saveGIF({